Manage your resources with the Scaleway API, using simple HTTP requests.

 Curl examples are provided throughout our API documentation.
 However, calls to the Scaleway API can also be made via various other libraries, SDKs and devtools.

-Run the curl request below in your browser.
+Run the curl request below in your terminal.
 Make sure you replace

 <your-secret-key>with the secret part of your API key.curl -X GET \-H "X-Auth-Token: <your-secret-key>" \-H "ContentType: application/json" \"https://api.scaleway.com/instance/v1/zones/fr-par-1/servers"